jarviscanada/jarvis_data_eng_GabrielChan/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2020-present)**: Designed back end of multiple projects.
+**Software Developer, Jarvis (October,2021 - February,2022,June,2022 - present)**: Designed back end of multiple projects.
+Participated in Scrum meetings with peers daily and at the end of each sprint.

+**Quality Assurance Analyst, National Bank of Canada (February,2022 - June,2022)**: Designed and executed tests to ensure proper performance of web applications.
 Participated in Scrum meetings with peers daily and at the end of each sprint.

 ## Education